zaoyang/30-days-of-web-development/day-01/day-01.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Can I become a Web Developer?
+# How to Become a Web Developer

 > I want to stress - because I was unsure when I first started my journey - you can learn how to become a Web Developer and find a job in the field on your own.